Center for Asian American Media

 • Uplifting Asian American diversity.

-• Diversity, equity, inclusion, and accessibility.
+• Diversity, equity, and inclusiveness.

 IMPACT

-For 43 years, CAAM has created opportunities for Americans and people around the globe to understand the diverse stories and experiences of Asian Americans through:
+For 44 years, CAAM has created opportunities for Americans and people around the globe to understand the diverse stories and experiences of Asian Americans through:

 Community.
 Connecting filmmakers and their stories to people and communities in schools, community centers, theaters, and neighborhoods, bridging conversations about inclusiveness and social equity.